flyingdutchman/AMT-Projet-2018/Part2/installNotes.md

    ﻿6.
 You can then launch the program by running the `Execute with Spring boot` configuration.
    ﻿7.
 The go on `localhost:8080/api` to check that the documentation displays correctly ﻿8.
 The response of the get is empty (while it has smth in the webcast), it is normal ﻿9.
-Go back on intellij and to the `clean` and `install` commands but thius time on "fruitSpecification" in the "Maven Project" tab
+Go back on intellij and to the `clean` and `install` commands but this time on "fruitSpecification" in the "Maven Project" tab
    ﻿10.
 You can then run the tests by going to `\fruits-specs\src\test\java\io\avalia\fruits\api\spec\SpecificationTest.java` and right click on the double green arrows near the `public class SpecificationTest` and select `Run 'Specification Test'`
-   ﻿11.